-There’s a new weekly event happening on campus for fans of film and culture –
+There’s a new weekly event happening on campus for fans of film and culture – watching German films.

 Imagine visiting a magical place said to only appear once a century.
 For the cast and crew of “Brigadoon,” they returned to the fantastical world of Brigadoon three days per week during two-hour rehearsals.